-Bourbon, cranberry juice, lemon juice and simple syrup are combined to make this delightful winter cocktail, The Blizzard.
-Serve with frozen cranberries or ice and enjoy during the chilly months.
+Looking for a unique bourbon drink to enjoy during Thanksgiving, Christmas and other winter holidays?
+100% pure cranberry juice mixes with bourbon, freshly squeezed lemon juice and homemade simple syrup to create this winter-flavored cocktail, entitled The Blizzard.
+Serve with frozen cranberries or ice, and enjoy this slightly sweet bourbon drink during the chilly winter months.

-… It took me I was 26 to even give it a try.
+Because of this mindset, it took me I was 26 to even give whiskey/bourbon a try.

-Fittingly so, my first grown-up whiskey drink was at Whiskey Kitchen in Nashville.
-And then I fell head over heels.
+Fittingly so, my first grown-up whiskey drink was at Whiskey Kitchen in Nashville, and I fell head over heels for it.

 So when Winston and I were discussing what recipe to kick off The Cocktail Chronicles with, we pretty much came to a unanimous decision to start with a whiskey/bourbon drink.
 Then after flipping through the recipes, we decided this one was calling to us.
 And that was a good thing, y’all.